Jah0x/TrustTunnel/lib/README.md

 ### Reverse proxy

-The traffic received via a TLS session or QUIC connection with the SNI set to the host name equal to `Settings.reverse_proxy.tls_info.hostname` is interpreted as a reverse proxy stream.
+The traffic received via a TLS session or QUIC connection with the SNI set to the host name equal to a hostname from `TlsHostsSettings.reverse_proxy` is interpreted as a reverse proxy stream.
 The stream is used for mutual client and endpoint notifications and some control messages.
 The endpoint does TLS termination on such connections and translates HTTP/x traffic into HTTP/1.1 protocol towards the server and back into original HTTP/x towards the client.